Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 From now on, the wabi sabi way ceases to be a wisdom of a perfectly imperfect life.
 It becomes a feeling, a person’s response to the intangible beauty around.
 The Japanese don’t go around discussing the wabi sabi way of living and how to better use it.
 Ironically, the Western world is the one that tries to structure the Japanese wisdom for living a perfectly imperfect life.

-Read more: The 6 Best Books on Japanese Art of Happiness and Living
+READ MORE: The 7 Best Books on Japanese Art of Happiness and Living

 Two sides of Bratislava - Old and New Town - Roads and Destinations

-Wabi sabi – the art of finding beauty in simplicity
+Wabi sabi – the art of finding beauty in the simple

 Wabi Sabi - Japanese secrets for perfectly imperfect life - Roads and Destinations